Brilliantcrank/airbag-industries/_posts/2003-03-02-surrender-monkeys.md

-> “The spoof Google search doing the rounds in Washington, DC, runs: ‘Your searchâ€”French military victoriesâ€”did not match any documents.
+> “The spoof Google search doing the rounds in Washington, DC, runs: ‘Your search–French military victories–did not match any documents.
 No pages were found.
 Did you mean French military defeats?'”